 The paperwork to officially create an LLC in Texas is called the Certificate of Formation (called the Articles of Organization in many states).
 To submit the paperwork, either file online through SOSDirect, which is the Secretary of State’s website to file online, or download the Texas LLC Certificate of Formation (Form 205).

-When filling out the Certificate of Organization, there are a few sections and terms that can be confusing.
-I’ll go over a few of these sections to help get your LLC started right.
+A few sections and terms can be confusing when filling out the Certificate of Organization.
+We’ll review a few of these sections to help you get your LLC started correctly.

 Governing authority: This article asks if the LLC is Member-Managed or Manager-Managed.

-• Manager-Managed LLCs are hired by the members to run the LLC, similar to a CEO of a corporation.
-This is generally used when there are passive members in the LLC, and the members do not actively manage or operate in the affairs of the business.
+- Manager-managed LLCs are hired by the members to run the LLC, similar to a corporation’s CEO.
+This is generally used when there are passive members in the LLC, and the members do not actively manage or operate in the business’s affairs.

-• Member-Managed LLCs have an active involvement in the management and have the authority to act on behalf of the LLC.
+- Member-managed LLCs have active involvement in management and the authority to act on behalf of the LLC.

 Most LLCs are member-managed.

-Organizer information: An LLC Organizer is someone involved with the formation of the Certificate of Formation.
-The Organizer may or may not become an LLC member, such as a mentor, attorney, or accountant, but any of the LLC members can be listed as an organizer.
+Organizer information: An LLC Organizer is someone involved with forming the Certificate of Formation.
+The Organizer may or may not become an LLC member, such as a mentor, attorney, or accountant, but any LLC member can be listed as an organizer.

 What To Do After Forming A Texas LLC